AlecRandazzo/Packrat/README.md

 ### Examples

-Collect all the things: `gofor-collector.exe --all`
+Collect all the things: `forensic-collector.exe --all`

-Collect just the system drive MFT and export to a custom name zip file: `gofor-collector.exe --mft --output out.zip`
+Collect just the system drive MFT and export to a custom name zip file: `forensic-collector.exe --mft --output out.zip`

-Collect event logs and registry hives: `gofor-collector.exe --events --reg`
+Collect event logs and registry hives: `forensic-collector.exe --events --reg`

-Use a custom configuration for collection (see example config in `config/config.yml`): `gofor-collector.exe --custom-config config.yml`
+Use a custom configuration for collection (see example config in `config/config.yml`): `forensic-collector.exe --custom-config config.yml`